AshtarCodes/Con-Sazon/README.md

 # Con Sazon
 An MVP for a meal planning app that aims to share culturally competent & nutritious recipes from Latinx and BIPOC creators.
-It's the closest thing to your abuela's little black book of recipes.
+What if your abuela had a little black book of recipes?
+That's us.

 I love to discover new recipes and cook delicious meals for my family.
 Growing up, my fondest memories were when my abuela cooked up basically anything for me!
 It was all delicious and "con sazon" (with spices)!
 Building this app is personal for me, this is my way of sharing and highlighting the flavors &  from the blend of cultures and cuisines I grew up eating.
 Buen Provecho! (enjoy your meal 😋)